September 25, 2024

 Former Fellow, Defense Program

-Andrew Metrick is a former Fellow for the Defense Program at CNAS.
-His research focuses on the linkages between strategic objectives and operational plans with a specific inte...
+Andrew Metrick is a former fellow with the Defense Program at the Center for a New American Security (CNAS).
+His research focuses on the linkages between strategic objectives ...

 • Robert O. Work